-Maintain sensitivity to the fact that some people are not so comfortable approaching God in prayer.
+Maintain sensitivity to the fact that some people are not very comfortable approaching God in prayer.
 They may never have experienced the power of hours spent in their own private prayer closet, and they certainly may not be accustomed to group prayer.
 A leader who offers long, perfectly developed prayers may intimidate some group members who feel they are not as eloquent.
 Pray as the Holy Spirit leads, but keep your words simple.
-Recognize the level of those present and begin there.
+Remember, Jesus is looking more for sincerity of heart than eloquence.